bertichelucas/Backend-I/IntegradorV2/README.md

 ## A fully functional example project written in Java showing a simple REST API.

-This project is an example that was built along the Digital House Certified's Tech Developer career.
+This project is an example that was built along the Digital House's Certified Tech Developer career.
+It is a simple REST API that allows the registration of dentists and patients and allows to make appointments between them.

 This project the following tecnologies:

 * IntellijIDEA environment
 * Java SpringBoot with JPA and Hibernate.